 The official logo is based on the Chinese character hashiru ("run") designed in the seven theme colors of the Osaka Marathon to depict an athlete racing at full speed, combined with the Osaka Marathon logo.
 Features of the Osaka Marathon O Large-scale marathon with the participation of 30,000 people The public marathon across the city of Osaka is conducted on a scale comparable to that of the five World Marathon Majors, or the London, Boston, Berlin, Chicago and New York marathons.
 O New festival unique to Osaka The course lets athletes enjoy Osaka's mainstay landmarks as they race through the city, and various events are held on the days before, as well as the day of, the marathon to liven up the event.
 The Osaka Marathon allows athletes and non-athletes alike to enjoy a festive day.
-Marathon for charity In line with the slogan "Making a Rainbow Together," the organizers of the Osaka Marathon have assigned the marathon's seven signature colors to seven different types of charity.
-When applying for registration, all runners are asked to select a type of charity they wish to support.
-The event aims to meet global marathon standards, and its ultimate purpose is to nurture a culture of charity by providing all participating athletes, spectators, volunteers, and many other people involved in the event with an environment where they can participate in charity programs as well think about charity.
-About Osaka Osaka, a city located in the center of Japan.
-Not only is Osaka an economic center where the world's leading corporations have converged, but is also a lively and buzzing city where one can enjoy various urban scenes and entertainment throughout the year.
-Source: Osaka Prefectural Government website
+O Charity marathon Running for Charity in Osaka!